 Then sprinkle a generous amount to cover the entire carpet.
 Again, if the odor is only mild, leave the powder for an hour.
 If the smell is strong, you can leave it overnight.

 If you have an empty powdered sugar duster, it would be great.
 You can also use a mason jar and prick a few holes in the lid so you can sprinkle the mixture.

 Vacuum the carpet thoroughly to complete the job.

 Vodka is not only capable of making delicious, cosmopolitan cocktails, but it’s also an excellent stain remover.
 After treating a spot, you can spray some vodka on it to further remove color and odor.

 Leave the vodka to work for up to 15 minutes.
 Blot it out using paper towels — you can also apply some baking soda to help get the moisture out.
 Vacuum the carpet once you’re done.

 6. Borax, Baking Soda and Essential Oil

-We’re at it again — baking soda is definitely our go-to product for deodorizing carpet.
-However, this method is not only effective at removing odors; it’s also very useful in removing bacteria, mold or mildew.
+We’re at it again — baking soda is definitely our go-to product for deodorizing carpets.
+However, this method is not only effective at removing odors; it’s also very useful in removing bacteria, mold, or mildew.

 The addition of borax is what makes this mixture so effective.
-Borax is an acid often used in cleaning, pesticides, and for killing mold.
+Borax is an acid often used to clean pesticides and kill mold.
 Mold can cause a musty smell in a carpet, so if you notice this, it’s time to take action (4).

 Combine half a cup of borax with one cup of baking soda in a container.
 Add 15 to 20 drops of essential oil — lemon is excellent for this job.
 Sprinkle the mixture on the carpet and leave it for an hour — vacuum thoroughly to remove the powder.